Skip to content

 If your new-build property doesn’t have a buildmark certificate it makes it even more important to take out a home insurance policy that covers your building and contents.

-You should also ask the builder why they aren’t part of the scheme if possible before you buy the home.
-It may be because they’re a small business and they can’t afford to pay the fees involved, but you should ideally aim to find a property with a certificate.
+You should also ask the builder why they aren’t part of the scheme before you buy the home.
+There could be good reasons for this, but you should ideally aim to find a property with a certificate as without one you may not be fully protected.

 If you’re purchasing a property that’s been newly converted you may be eligible for a Buildmark certificate, however it may come with certain exclusions – you should become familiar with any policy documents and certificates so you know exactly how the cover applies.

-In years three to 10, Buildmark should protect your home from damage that results from the property not being built to NHBC requirements.
+In years three to 10, Buildmark provides insurance that should protect your home from damage that results from the property not being built to NHBC requirements.
+It does not cover accidental damage not arising from building issues or the damage or theft of contents.

 You work hard to earn your money, and we don’t think you should waste a penny of it paying over the odds on your household bills.
 That’s why at MoneySuperMarket, we’re on a mission to save Britain money.